BroadbandForum/usp/specification/mtp/mqtt/index.md

 **R-MQTT.21** - A MQTT 5.0 USP Endpoint that receives Response Information in the `CONNACK` packet MUST use this as its "reply to" Topic.

-**R-MQTT.22** - USP Endpoints MUST include a "reply-to" Topic in all `PUBLISH` packets transporting USP Records.
+**R-MQTT.22** - USP Endpoints MUST include a "reply to" Topic in all `PUBLISH` packets transporting USP Records.

 **R-MQTT.23** - USP Endpoints using MQTT 5.0 MUST include their “reply to” Topic in the `PUBLISH` Response Topic property.